WeMakeDevs/github-tutorial/README.md

-# Community Classroom is OP
+# Community Classroom is OP edited.

+- My name is Sudhi Krishna.
-- Kunal Kushwaha says that this community is amazing.
+- The community and this video is great!!
-- Kunal made this change
-- I love MLH
-- More power to kunal. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!